We have two types of wheelchairs to assist you to move around the airport terminal and get on and off the aircraft:

 If you're travelling on a Jetstar Japan (GK) flight and checking in your battery-powered wheelchair, you need to complete the Electric Wheelchair Fact Form and email the form to Jetstar Japan at least 5 business days prior to departure.

-Battery-powered bikes and Segways are generally not classified as mobility aids.
+E-bikes, e-scooters, electric skateboards and Segways are generally not classified as mobility aids.

 Approved transfer method - slide boards